by Dr. Lawrence Wilson

 Magnesium part of many hair analysis patterns.
 Magnesium is involved in several key mineral ratios on a hair mineral analysis.
 These are the calcium/magnesium ratio and the sodium/magnesium ratio.
 For this reason, magnesium is involved in dozens of important hair analysis patterns.

 Magnesium rise on a retest.
 In the course of a complete nutritional balancing program, at times the hair magnesium level will rise significantly.
 In most of these instances, the cause for this rise is the replacement of an inferior magnesium compound with a better form of magnesium in the body.
-This is discussed later in this article under the heading of The Controller Souls.
+This is discussed later in this article under the heading of The Controller Creatures.

 These are similar to those for calcium.
 They include vitamins A, D, E, K and perhaps a few others.
 Vitamin D, for example, appears to assist magnesium metabolism, not just calcium absorption.
 Vitamin B6 or pyridoxine has a close relationship with magnesium.
 Magnesium is thought to help vitamin B6 to be incorporated into some enzymes.